 Missing toddler Quinton Simon believed to be buried in landfill, police say

-Related video: Missing toddler Quinton Simon believed to be dead, police say
+‘We know that this is going to be a physically, mentally and emotionally gruelling task for our investigators and team’

-Missing toddler Quinton Simon is believed to have been buried in a landfill, police have said.
+The body of missing toddler Quinton Simon is believed to be buried in a landfill, police have said.

+Local police and the FBI announced the grim development at a news conference on Tuesday, nearly two weeks after 20-month-old Quinton vanished on 5 October in Savannah.

-Local Georgia police and the FBI think the 20-month-old Quinton was placed in a dumpster and taken to a landfill in the area, prompting a search that is now underway.
+Officials said there is evidence to suggest the boy was placed in a dumpster and taken to a landfill in the area, prompting a search that is now underway.

-Chatham County Police Chief Jeff Hadley said at a press briefing on Tuesday that “we know that this is going to be a physically, mentally and emotionally gruelling task for our investigators and team”.
+“We know that this is going to be a physically, mentally and emotionally grueling task for our investigators and team,” Chatham County Police Chief Jeff Hadley said.
+“We want justice for Quinton just like everyone else.”

+The update comes days after police announced they believed Quinton is dead and his mother, 22-year-old Leilani Simon, is considered the “prime suspect”.
+No arrests have been made in the case so far.

 “We did not want to end up at this point.
-But the evidence has taken us here,” he added.
+But the evidence has taken us here.”

 Mr Clarke said that “this will not be quick” and “it will not be easy, and the outcome is uncertain”.